we-learn-js/js-training/src/slides/03-AsyncProgramming.md

 ```

 Note: `getUsers` returns a promise.
 Promise always provides functions `then` and `catch`.
-`then` handler will be called with the value if the promise is fulfilled
+`then` handler will be called with the value if the promise is resolved
 `catch` handler will be called with the value if the promise is rejected explicitly or any error occurs during the execution